 Types of Cracked Glass That Can be Repaired

 Shower or tub glass

 Picture glass, door glass or door sidelites, single-pane windows, mirrors, and glass tile can be repaired with the two-part epoxy method.
 Kitchen glassware that will not be heated can often be repaired too.

-Round impact cracks tend to repair best if they are no more than 1-inch diameter.
+Round impact cracks tend to repair best if they are no more than 1 inch in diameter.
 Long cracks should be no more than 12 inches.
-Glass repair will only work on single pane glass.
+Glass repair will only work on single-pane glass.

 Equipment / Tools

 - Utility knife blade